 Codename: Kids Next Door was one of the first mainstream Western kids' shows to undergo Cerebus Syndrome and experiment with world-building and story arcs.
 While it's aged a lot better than other examples here, it can be difficult for a new viewer to see what's so special about it.
 This may be why reruns of the show are relatively rare.

 Ralph Bakshi: His 1970s animated feature films, like Fritz the Cat, Heavy Traffic and Coonskin, were groundbreaking for introducing adult topics in a medium that had been almost exclusively child friendly up to then.
 Nowadays, in an era where adult animation with references to drugs, sex, politics and bloody violence have more or less become part of the mainstream Bakshi's work doesn't look that special anymore.
 Apart from the explicit nudity and pornography there's nothing that you won't see in The Simpsons, South Park or Family Guy these days.
 To a modern audience something like "Fritz the Cat" now comes across as a Random Events Plot with a few boobies here and there to make schoolboys snicker.
-It's also very dated, even for something from The Seventies.
+It's also very dated, even for something from The '70s.
+Bakshi himself has whined that if he did Fritz the Cat today the censors wouldn't harass him as much as they did.

 His version of Lord of the Rings also seems inferior nowadays compared to Peter Jackson's fully worked-out film trilogy, which at least tells the story of all three books.

 Robot Chicken is an interesting example in that it's become this trope due to an entirely different medium.
-When it debuted back in 2005, its unique style of rapid-fire, witty humor and clever parodies of beloved pop culture icons simply couldn't be found anywhere else on television.
+When it debuted back in 2005, its unique style of rapid-fire, witty humor and clever parodies of beloved pop culture icons simply couldn't be found in any other stop-motion animated show.
+The closest it resembled are the cutaway gag in Family Guy, which is an animated cartoon.
 To an extent, that's still true; to this day, nothing like it exists on television.
 However, it's spawned countless imitators on the Web, a good number of which manage to stand out even in comparison to the show they imitate (see asdfmovie, The Lazer Collection, and Sonic Shorts for a few examples), so for someone who started on one of those series and was then introduced to Robot Chicken later, it likely wouldn't come off as anything special.

 Back in The Fifties, the cartoons from the UPA cartoon studio (especially Mister Magoo) were actually regarded as being very cutting-edge by having extremely sophisticated plots and animation at the time (to the point that a Magoo HiFi album was released in 1957).
-Nowadays, however, these storylines are the norm, as well as their then-groundbreaking stylized animation.
+But nowdays, these storylines are the norm, as well as their then-groundbreaking stylized animation.